 John Saxon's Height

-American actor best known for roles in films such as Enter The Dragon, The Unforgiven, Nightmare on Elm Street, Joe Kidd, The Electric Horseman and The Girl Who Knew Too Much.
+American actor best remembered for roles in films such as Enter The Dragon, The Unforgiven, Nightmare on Elm Street, Joe Kidd, The Electric Horseman and The Girl Who Knew Too Much.
+In 1974 he was described as "5-foot-10"

 said on 21/Mar/17